damarising/warri-emmanuel-/RenderingOSMDataOnUbuntuv2.md

 ## Download OSM data

- * You can download data for your region of interest from http://downloads.cloudmade.com/.
-The rest of these instructions assume that we work with the data for the state of Alabama.
+ * You can download data for your region of interest from http://download.geofabrik.de/ (up-to-date from OSM) http://downloads.cloudmade.com/ (2011 datas from OSM).
+The rest of these instructions assume that we work with the data for the state of Rhode Island.
  * Commands:

 ```bash